It is Time to Replace a Toilet Wax Ring

 Bad Odors Coming from the Toilet

-If you have water at the base of the toilet and there’s a bad odor in the bathroom, take this situation seriously.
-It’s likely that what you’re smelling is sewer gas that’s made it past the wax ring.
-Don’t mess around with this type of situation.
-Sewer gases are harmful.
-Not only do they make people sick, but if there is an open flame, the gases could cause an explosion.
-It’s important to note that sometimes the bad smell exists even when there isn’t any water around the base.
-Still, you should take this seriously and call a plumber to check out the situation.
+If you notice both water at the base of the toilet and a bad odor in the bathroom, take this seriously.
+The smell is likely sewer gas escaping past the wax ring.
+Sewer gases are hazardous—they can make people sick and, if exposed to an open flame, could even cause an explosion.

 Ceiling or Floor Damage